Preston Districts Football Club: VJFA

 In April 1907, the club changed its name to Preston Districts and entered the Victorian Junior Football Association (VJFA).
 The club became the reserves team for the Preston Football Club, a former VJFA club which had been competing in the Victorian Football Association (VFA) since 1903.
 At least one Preston Districts player had played a game for Preston during the 1906 VFA season, prior to the start of the formal affiliation.

 Preston Districts immediately struggled in the VJFA, which was unsurprising as they were relying on fringe players from Preston's senior side, which was itself struggling in the VFA.
 The club also had a "somewhat dubious reputation", and it was reported that they had gone "within an ace" of being banned from the VJFA in 1907.

 The clubs shared tenancy of Preston Park, although the reserves also played matches at a ground called "Preston North".
-In 1908, the usually amiable relationship between the two clubs deteriorated rapidly, as Preston District sought senior tenancy of Preston Park.
-The dispute attracted several letters to the Preston Leader, and the status quo eventually remained.
+In 1908, the usually amiable relationship between the two clubs deteriorated rapidly, as Preston Districts sought senior tenancy of Preston Park.
+The dispute attracted several letters to the Preston Leader, but the status quo eventually remained.

 Amalgamation with Preston

 Following the conclusion of the 1911 VFA season, in which they finished last with only a single win, Preston entered into a merger with the Northcote Football Club.
 Northcote became known as the Northcote and Preston Football Club (or simply Northcote-Preston) for the next few years, but it played its games in Northcote, retained Northcote's colours, its team in the VFA continued to be known as Northcote, and the merged entity was considered a continuation of the Northcote Football Club.

-Officials from encouraged their players to move, but diverted all the club's trophies and assets to Preston District.
+Officials from encouraged their players to move, but diverted all the club's trophies and assets to Preston Districts.
 The effective takeover left Preston Districts without a reserves alignment to a VFA team (which was required under VJFA rules), and Preston Districts was forced to align with the Essendon Association Football Club.
 Both clubs retained their name, colours and home ground, although the VJFA dropped the requirement for a reserves alignment in 1913.

 Up until 1915, the Preston Districts name had been retained, but the name changed to Preston prior to the start of the 1916 season, something that Preston officials may have always intended in 1912.
 This effectively meant Preston Districts ceased to exist, replaced by Preston.